ibm-cloud-docs/openwhisk/rules.md

 # Associating triggers and actions through rules
 {: #rules}

-Every time the trigger fires, the rule uses the trigger event as input and invokes the associated action.
+In {{site.data.keyword.openwhisk}}, every time the trigger fires, the rule uses the trigger event as input and invokes the associated action.
 With the appropriate set of rules, it's possible for a single trigger to invoke multiple actions, or for an action to be invoked as a response to events from multiple triggers.
 {: shortdesc}

 ## Creating a rule from the console